kathir-78/chat-app-backend/src/README.md

 - Use events to emit and listen for messages in Socket.IO.

-### Chat Model
+### Chat Schema
-**chat**
+- chatschema with two fields where participants will be array of user with objectId and messages array of message object.
-- chatschema with two fields where participants will be array of user with objectId and messages array of message object
+- message will have two fields senderId it contains object_id and the text message sended by that user.
-- message will have two fields senderId it contains object_id and the text message sended by that user
+- By the schema design we can easily scale-up the users and separate the message schema.